pado-labs/pado-network/README.md

 ### PADO Node

 `PADO Node` provides computation services.
-It publishes its public key for `Data Provider` to encrypt data and reencrypts the encrypted data by `Data Provider` using the public key of `Data User`.
+It publishes its public key for `Data Provider` to encrypt data and reencrypts the encrypted data by `Data Provider` using its private key and the public key of `Data User`.

 ### Data Provider